Harvestehuder THC

 Harvestehuder Tennis und Hockey-Club e.
-V., also known as Harvestehuder THC or simply Harvestehude, is a German sports club based in Harvestehude, Hamburg.
+V., also known as Harvestehuder THC or simply HTHC, is a German professional sports club based in Winterhude, Hamburg.
 It is best known for its field hockey department but it also has tennis and lacrosse sections.

 The club was founded in 1919 by the merger of the tennis club, founded in 1891, and the hockey club, founded in 1904.